-\parab{Robustness.} \sysname's network-level mitigations mask network failures.
-This masking is not perfect, and a cloud service might react to a mitigation (or, more generally, a failure), thereby changing the traffic demand (\eg using retries).
-Precisely for this reason, \sysname does not model a fixed traffic demand, but draws enough traffic demand samples from historical statistics of flow arrivals, sizes, and communication probabilities to ensure statistical significance (\secref{sec:swarm:internals}).
-When operators don't have such statistics (\eg after a previously unseen failure, or a data center expansion), \sysname uses a distribution that captures maximum uncertainty~\cite{robinson2008entropy}.
+\parab{Robustness.} \sysname's network-level mitigations should ideally mask network failures.
+However, this masking is not always perfect, and a cloud service might react to a mitigation (or the failure in general) by changing the traffic demand (\eg using retries).
+For this reason, \sysname does not model a fixed traffic demand.
+Instead, it draws multiple traffic samples from the historical distribution of flow arrivals, sizes, and communication probabilities to ensure statistical significance (\secref{sec:swarm:internals}).
+When operators do not have such statistics (\eg after a previously unseen failure or a data center expansion), \sysname uses a distribution that captures maximum uncertainty~\cite{robinson2008entropy}.

-Although \sysname carefully models uncertainty its CLP estimates may not match CLP estimates operators observe after installing a mitigation.
-This can happen, for instance, if a relatively rare failure manifests itself that the sampling process did not capture.
-In these cases, the auto-mitigation system that uses \sysname must update its inputs and invoke it again to revise its decision~---~mitigation does not have to be a single shot process and can be revised over time especially since failure diagnosis might take hours to days~\cite{Gao-Scouts, Wu_NetPilot}.
+\sysname carefully models uncertainty, but its CLP estimates may not align with what operators observe after installing the mitigation.
+This can happen if an uncommon failure manifests itself that was not captured during the sampling process or if the traffic changes and the historical distribution is not representative anymore.
+In such instances, the auto-mitigation system that uses \sysname must update its inputs and invoke \sysname again to revise the mitigation.
+In other words, mitigation does not have to be a single-shot process and can be adjusted over time, especially since failure diagnosis might take hours to days~\cite{Gao-Scouts, Wu_NetPilot}.